anna-kozh/blog/_posts/2024-05-13-Branding-tool.md

 What would I do differently?
 </p>
 <ul>
-<li>Ideally, implementing a WYSIWYG tool would be a significant improvement, but it would have required more time and resources, which the company didn't have at the time. </li>
+<li>Implementing a WYSIWYG tool would have been a significant improvement, but it would have required more time and resources, which the company didn't have at the time. </li>
 <li>Instead of using a modal, which causes usability issues, I would explore alternative solutions.</li>
-<li>Additionally, I would prioritize testing with users, a step the company never seem to have time for.</li>
+<li>Additionally, I would prioritize testing with users, a step the company never seems to have time for.</li>
 </ul>